 Importantly, the passive instances (free) cannot run active SQL Server workloads or data to clients.

-It may only be used to synchronize with the primary server and perform the following maintenance-related operations for the permitted passive fail-over Instances:
+Thus, It may only be used to synchronize with the primary server and perform the following maintenance operations:

 - Log and Full Back-ups